ProlificsPanther/PantherWebDebugger/README.md

    7. Finish

 ####  Fix Java Build Path and export prowebdbg.jar
-   1. After importing the project, edit the Libraries used in Java Build Path by correcting the locations of the JAR files on your
-      machine.
-Right click on the Project -> Properties->Java Build Path
+   1. After importing the project, edit the Libraries used in Java Build Path by correcting the locations of the JAR files on your machine.
+Right-click on the Project -> Properties->Java Build Path
    2. Verify that the code can be rebuilt by cleaning the project and rebuilding
    3. Export the project as a java jar file to the location where your prowebdbg.jar is present and replace that jar with your project.
    4. Add Web Module Gen* to Tomcat Server